0x00000042/wa-gun-law-summary/ghost-guns-for-corporeal-people.md

 With the passing of [HB 1705](https://app.leg.wa.gov/billsummary?year=2022&billnumber=1705) a few days ago, there's been a lot of questions about the effects of the bill.
 I will try my best to summarize what it means for us here in one thread.
-I'm no expert, so I can't guarantee accuracy, and I will update the post ad understanding changes.
+I'm no expert, so I can't guarantee accuracy nor can I predict how law enforcement and the courts will interpret the bill.

 If you have additional questions, feel free to ask them in the comments and I'll consider adding them to this post.